Customer Relationship Management: 5 Phases for a Successful App Growth Strategy

 2. CRM Strategy: Create a Multichannel, Focused Plan

-Of course, there is not a clear formula valid for each app, but it rather depends on the different products/services offered and the company goals.
+Of course, there is no clear formula valid for each app, but it rather depends on the different products/services offered and the company goals.
 Nevertheless, at REPLUG, we identified 8 pieces of advice to create a successful CRM strategy that can have positive effects right from the first weeks.

 In general, the main piece of advice for creating a good customer relationship management strategy for apps is always to be focused on one objective at a time, using all the communication channels (pushes, in-app, emails, app inbox).